FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 crate-type = ["cdylib"]
 ```

-Adding a dependency with a toml table like this is a nice way to make it clearer what is happening, agin we are going to point to the git repository, we also need to make sure that the default-features are turned off.
+Adding a dependency with a toml table like this is a nice way to make it clearer what is happening.
+Again we are going to point to the git repository, we also need to make sure that the default-features are turned off.
 The mdbook default features are primarily for the binary application, not really for the library we are using.
 With that out of the way we can update our code.

 ```rust
 // ./crates/example-plugin/src/lib.rs